Abuses at Fort Bliss ICE detention facility

 The letter also alleges detainees face insufficient food, medical neglect, squalid conditions with sewage flooding living areas, and weeks without outdoor access.

 The tent facility, erected months ago on a former Japanese American internment camp site within the Fort Bliss complex, dubbed "Camp East Montana," currently holds over 2,700 people.
-An internal ICE inspection in September found at least 60 violations of federal standards within its first 50 days of operation, according to the human rights groups.
+An internal inspection by Immigration & Customs Enforcement (ICE) in September found at least 60 violations of federal standards within its first 50 days of operation, according to the human rights groups.

-Last month, Democratic Rep. Veronica Escobar of Texas warned that detainees at the camp were receiving foul-tasting water and rotten food.
+Last month, Democratic Rep. Veronica Escobar of Texas protested that detainees at the camp were receiving foul-tasting water and rotten food.

 From JURIST, Dec.
 8. Used with permission.

-Note: A Guatemalan immigrant held at ICE's Camp East Montana immigration detention facility has died in an El Paso hospital.
+Note: A Guatemalan immigrant held at Camp East Montana died last week in an El Paso hospital.
 Francisco Gaspar Andres, 48, was pronounced dead on Dec.
 3, an ICE news release stated.
 The official cause of death is pending, but officials state it was likely because of "natural liver and kidney failure."
 (El Paso Times)

 Fort Bliss was first opened as an emergency holding facility under the Biden administration.